-Subject to an appropriate level of funding/ contributions and staffing, the school has a committed Holiday Club in the Summer Holidays (currently for one week) supervised by experienced members of staff.
-This is fully inclusive of all pupil needs.
+Subject to an appropriate level of funding/ contributions and staffing, the school has a committed Holiday Club in the Summer Holidays (currently for one week).
+This will be led by Limitless Clarets and supported by experienced members of staff.

-Several 'one off' trips take place outside of the regular school day.
+Several educational visits take place outside of the regular school day.
 These are organised by members of staff who wish pupils to experience community/cultural events such as theatre visits, local performances, cinema etc.